roemvaar/rusty-os/docs/design.md

-# rusty-os
+# `rusty-os`

-rusty-os is a simple kernel for embedded systems written in Rust
+> Rusty-OS is a simple RTOS for ARM-based embedded systems written in Rust.

+## Features

+- Pre-emptive
+- Multitask
+- Interrupts
+- Shared-memory

 What does an OS actually do?